SaimALi707/coding-test-saim-ali/README.md

 You should now be able to browse to http://localhost:8000 and see the project.
-Either you can register a new account in the system, or you can use the following credentions to log in (or any of the others generated in the UserSeeder):
+Either you can register a new account in the system, or you can use the following credentials to log in (or any of the others generated in the UserSeeder):
 ```
-Email: johndoe@msk.com
+Email: johndoe@gmail.com
-Pass:  Secret@123
+Pass:  password
 ```

 Note: Make sure that the port 8000 and 5173 are available on your machine.